lewendm/blogdown/content/home/media.md

   filter_button:
   - name: All
     tag: '*'
-  - name: Interview: How can leaders improve their decision making?
+  - name: "Interview: How can leaders improve their decision making?"
     tag: e24-interview
   - name: Open Science for Junior Researchers
     tag: Forskningspolitikk